 University Boulevard ramps are being constructed to connect with the future I-66 Express Lanes to and from the east.
 (May 19, 2021)

-More than 1,000 spaces are available at the University Boulevard Park-and-Ride Lot (seen here on a Sunday), with about 1,000 more yet to open.
-Work continues on new ramps on the east side of University Boulevard in the upper right corner of the photo.
+The University Boulevard Park-and-Ride Lot will have easy access to the Express Lanes using new ramps that are being constructed on the east side of University Boulevard, visible in the upper right corner of the photo.
 Clearing at the top of the picture is not part of the Transform 66 Project.
-(June 29, 2021)
+(September 24, 2021)

 What Drivers Can Expect